-Encourage your child to keep life in balance
+Encourage your young adult to keep life in balance

 Students can engage with other parts of the university by joining a club or getting involved with the vibrant student community.

-The years spent at university can be a fun and rewarding time in your son or daughter’s life.
+The years spent at university can be a fun and rewarding time in your teen's life.
 Students can get involved in different university activities to learn new skills and meet interesting people.

 There are about 160 clubs that students can join, as well as fitness programmes run by the recreation centre.